Whitnash: Town centre

 Whitnash does not have a well defined town centre as such; with Leamington Spa town centre only 2 miles to the north, a central district for Whitnash never developed, and the town expanded residentially only, around the small historic core around St. Margaret's Church.
 Whitnash has three neighbourhood shopping areas around Coppice Road, Heathcote Road /Acre Close and Home Farm Crescent.
-Other facilities include a community hall, a library and an information centre.
-In November 2021, the Town Council completed development of its new Civic Centre and Library, which has the Town Council office, library, conference room and sports hall suitable for badminton and other recreational activities.
+In November 2021, the Town Council completed development of its new Civic Centre and Library, which has the Town Council office, library, café, conference room and sports hall suitable for badminton and other recreational activities.

 Education

-There are four primary schools in the town.
-Whitnash Primary, St Joseph's RC Primary, St Margaret's Middle School and Briar Hill First School.
+There are four primary schools in the town: Whitnash Primary, St Joseph's RC Primary, St Margaret's Middle School and Briar Hill First School.
 There are no secondary schools located in Whitnash, but the state schools Campion School, Myton School and Trinity Catholic School name Whitnash as being within their priority areas.

 Politics

-The Whitnash Resident's Association dominates the local political scene, holding all the town's seats on Warwick District Council.
-Founded as the Whitnash Ratepayer's Association in 1977, the residents' association has also held the town's seat on Warwickshire County Council for many years.
-It also holds all seats on the Town Council.
+The Whitnash Residents' Association dominates the local political scene, holding all the town's seats on Warwick District Council and Whitnash Town Council.
+It also holds the town's seat on Warwickshire County Council and has done for many years.
+The association was founded as the Whitnash Ratepayer's Association in 1977.